psychemedia/island-storynotes/spithead_mutiny.md

 A celebration was organised, with processions through Portsmouth.
 To Bridport's chagrin — there was little love lost between him and Howe, and now it was Howe who was for having brought an end to the mutiny — the celebrations would delay the sailing of the fleet, now the men had returned to his full command, for a further.

-As the celebrations continued, four men from the Nore fleet, at the opening of the Thames Estuary, had arrived in Portsmouth.
+As the celebrations continued, four men from the Nore fleet, anchored at the opening of the Thames Estuary, had arrived in Portsmouth.
 They had started to mutiny three days before and had come to co-ordinate with the Portsmouth mutineers.
 Their mutiny would not end so happily, but that, as the old saying goes, is another story, for another day.